Organic Makaibari Estate Oolong Tea

 This Fair Trade Certified organic oolong tea represents a departure from our other oolong offerings.
 Biodynamically farmed at the Makaibari estate in India's Darjeeling district, this organic loose leaf tea exhibits many of the same qualities as the black teas this region is known for.
-The medium- to dark-green leaves and sliver buds of this oolong produce a light amber infusion with a punchy astringency that diminishes quickly.
+The medium to dark green leaves and silver buds of this oolong produce a light amber infusion with a punchy astringency that diminishes quickly.
 This organic Indian tea also exhibits slight lemony, vegetal and earthy qualities akin to other Darjeeling teas, while maintaining a classic oolong finish.
-Established in 1859, Markaibari is the oldest estate in Darjeeling, where a strong commitment to sustainable farming prevails.
+Established in 1859, Makaibari is the oldest estate in Darjeeling, where a strong commitment to sustainable farming prevails.

 Ingredients: organic Indian oolong tea

 Located in eastern India, Darjeeling is nestled at the foothills of the Himalayas and tucked between Bhutan and Nepal.
 It is one of the most famous regions in the world for tea production, and has a long history of tea cultivation dating back to the early 1800s.
 Black teas are the most traditional types of tea from this area, but more recently white, green and oolong teas have been manufactured.
 Darjeeling’s highland subtropical climate and elevation (6000 feet above sea level) make it ideal for growing tea.
 Makaibari Tea Estate was founded in 1859, and is the oldest and steepest estate in Darjeeling.
 Makaibari is a biodynamic and organic certified tea garden and follows a form of “integrated forest management.”
 They also use permaculture in many of their practices.
 Certified Fair Trade in 1993, Makaibari has used their premiums to provide stipends for University studies, microfinance programs, education investments and health training, among many other initiatives.

 Read our field notes from our visit to Makaibari!